 All electrical connections should be made to comply with national and local codes.
-Run electrical power supply (115V-3-Wire), 15amp to the light fixture which also serves as a junction box.
-The penetration can be made through a ceiling or wall panel, and must be properly sealed both inside the conduit and outside.
+Run electrical power supply (115V-3-Wire), 15amp.
+When needed, penetration can be made through a ceiling or wall panel and must be properly sealed both inside the conduit and outside (Fig 15).
 Please refer to the electrical schematic provided with your walk-in for additional information.

-NOTE: To prevent condensation from forming inside, electrical conduit must be sealed internally where it enters cold space and externally (see Fig. 15).
-Wall or ceiling penetrations must not interfere with panel seams or locking devices (See Fig. 15).
+IMPORTANT!
+To prevent condensation from forming inside the walk-in and inside the electrical boxes and the conduit, all incoming electrical conduit runs must be sealed externally(\1) where it enters cold space and internally at the junction box(\2) (Fig 15).

+Wall or ceiling penetrations must not interfere with panel seams or locking devices (Fig 15).